Welcome to the Kingston Upon Thames Association for the Blind

 Kingston Association for the Blind offer a variety of services - please explore using the menu above.

-Kingston Association for the Blind is committed to the compliance with the requirements of Data Protection.
+Kingston Association for the Blind is committed to comply with the requirements of Data Protection.

 Please help support Kingston Association for the Blind by shopping online.

 Use easyfundraising to shop with over 3,500 retailers including Amazon, Argos, John Lewis, ASOS, Booking.com, eBay, Boden, and M&S.

 Every time you shop, you’ll raise a free donation for Kingston Association for the Blind every time, it’s that easy!

 Find out more by clicking below:

 To donate at our JustGiving page just click below: